 Peer to Supervisor

-Transitioning from a peer position to a management position can be very difficult, especially when your team already knows you as a friend.
-This requires a change in mindset because as a manager, your job is no longer a matter of individual success.
-This involves leading the team towards success so that the company's objectives can be achieved.
-This workshop will address the emotional impact of crossing over and some of the strategies you can use to integrate your team.
+Transitioning from a peer role to a management position can be quite challenging, particularly when your team sees you as a friend.
+This shift necessitates a change in mindset, as your focus as a manager must shift from personal achievement to guiding the team toward collective success in order to meet the company's goals.
+This workshop will explore the emotional effects of this transition and offer strategies for effectively integrating your team.

 bridging the gap: seek first to understand